thepirat000/Audit.NET/README.md

 If you want to use a custom JSON serialization mechanism, you should create a class implementing `IJsonAdapter` and assign it to the static property `Configuration.JsonAdapter`.

+> NOTE: When using a custom `JsonAdapter` some of the `AuditEvent` fields could be serialized in a different way than the default.
+This is because some of the `AuditEvent` properties are decorated with attributes from `Newtonsoft.Json` (or `System.Text.Json`).
+For example on .NET 5.0, the `AuditEvent.CustomFields` property is decorated with `System.Text.Json.JsonExtensionData`, so if the `AuditEvent` is serialized using `Newtonsoft.Json`, then the `CustomFields` property will be serialized as a normal field, not as an extension data field.
+The same will happen with some properties that are ignored by default with `JsonIgnore` attribute.

 For example:
 ```c#
 Audit.Core.Configuration.JsonAdapter = new MyCustomAdapter();